 Can you breastfeed with nipple piercing?

 The quick response to this question is ‘YES’ your ability to breastfeed may not be affected if you have or plan to get a piercing, but you really should delay until the piercing is healed before breastfeeding.
-You may like our recent publication on How to Stop Peeling Skin on New Born?

 As long as your nipple is pierced, it shouldn’t affect your ability to nurse.
 Mammary glands are located in the breast tissue of female mammals, beneath the nipple, and generate breast milk.
 Fortunately, not everyone has to deal with this situation.
 However, this could happen if a piercing restricts or damages ducts in the nipple, causing milk to flow more slowly.